 1003.573.
-Use of restraint and seclusion on students with disabilities.
+Seclusion and restraint of students with disabilities in public schools.

+7.Documentation and reporting.

-- (1) Documentation and reporting. - (a) A school shall prepare an incident report within 24 hours after a student is released from restraint or seclusion.
-If the student's release occurs on a day before the school closes for the weekend, a holiday, or another reason, the incident report must be completed by the end of the school day on the day the school reopens. - (b) The following must be included in the incident report: - 8.
-A description of the incident, including: - c.
-The specific positive behavioral strategies used to prevent and deescalate the behavior. - 1011.62.
-Funds for operation of schools.
+(a) A school shall prepare an incident report within 24 hours after a student is released from restraint.
+If the student's release occurs on a day before the school closes for the weekend, a holiday, or another reason, the incident report must be completed by the end of the school day on the day the school reopens.

+- (b) The following must be included in the incident report: - 8.
+A description of the incident, including all of the following: - c.
+The positive behavior interventions and supports used to prevent and deescalate the behavior.